 The Adyghe (Circassian) Way of Raising Children, by Naima Neflyasheva

-This article by Naima Neflyasheva, PhD, a Senior Research Fellow at the Institute for African Studies of the Russian Academy of Sciences, addresses traditional child-rearing practices in Adyghe (Circassian) families.
+This article by Naima Neflyasheva, PhD, a Senior Research Fellow at the Institute of Oriental Studies of the Russian Academy of Sciences, addresses traditional child-rearing practices in Adyghe (Circassian) families.
 Originally published in Russian on the Sovetskaya Adygeya website on 25 June 2024, it explores the values, customs, and pedagogical principles that shape Adyghe attitudes toward children and family bonds.
 Previously, we published another translation of Neflyasheva’s work, titled Being a Man in the Circassian Way.
 This English version aims to broaden the readership for Neflyasheva's insights into the cultural heritage of the Adyghe people.

 A terrible tragedy has recently struck [Republic of] Adygea: a three-year-old girl lost her life within her own family.
 Horror, shock, tears, numbness—no words can truly convey the feelings that overtook every decent and sensible person.
 I am confident that the investigation and legal system will punish those responsible and properly assess the situation—this is the civic and public expectation in Adygea.
 To avoid letting the horror of this incident cloud our judgement, I invite readers in this column to reflect on how the Adyghes (Circassians) have traditionally valued children and established the boundaries of acceptable behaviour in adult-child relationships.